Hertie-School-Machine-Learning-F2022/hertie-school-machine-learning-f2022.github.io/README.md

 [Lab exercises](https://github.com/Hertie-School-Machine-Learning-F2022/Class_Lab_08)

-**Problem Set 4:**  <br/>Submit the lab's excercises with the full descriptions and plots asked for in the script.
+**Problem Set 4:**  <br/>Submit the lab's excercises on MOODLE with the full descriptions and plots asked for in the script.
 One per team due on 17.11.2022 <br/>

 ## Lab 9: Deep Learning